-The circumstances that make the application of NASM a significant threat are based on the potential for the activity to contaminate drinking water sources with pathogens or nutrients.
+The circumstances that make the Application of NASM or Biosolids to Land, a significant threat are based on the potential for the activity to contaminate drinking water sources with pathogens or nutrients.
 Where the activity is a potential source of pathogen contamination, the vulnerability score and type of NASM are considered.
 Where the activity is a potential source of nutrient contamination, the local concentrations of managed lands, livestock density, and vulnerability scores are considered.